Andx611/Andx611/README.md

 ## Hi there 👋

+You can call me Andrea

 - I am a undergraduate student majored in financial mathematics
 - I am corrently learning coding
 - I would like to create something fun🤩
 - 📫 How to reach me: nickyxia9@gmail.com / 2125027721@qq.com

 ---
-Written according to the suggestions provided by GitHub, feel feel to contact me and communicate!
+Written according to the suggestions provided by GitHub.
+Feel free to contact me and communicate!

 <!--
 **Andx611/Andx611** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.